-QA checks should be performed by a Quality Assurance Auditor who works for an independent third-party service provider or for the Partner directly as approved by DOE.
-In cases where the Home Energy Score Partner is a private for-profit company with no binding implementation contract with a utility, state, or local government, QA checks must be performed by a thirdparty QA provider.
+QA checks should be performed by a Quality Assurance Auditor who works for an independent third-party service provider or for the Partner directly, as approved by DOE.
+In cases where the Home Energy Score Partner is a private for-profit company with no binding implementation contract with a utility, state, or local government, QA checks must be performed by a third-party QA provider.
 The Quality Assurance Auditor must meet the following requirements1:

 - 1. Must be an active Home Energy Score Assessor - 2.
 Must qualify through one of the following paths: - a.
 Hold either a current BPI Building Analyst or RESNET HERS credential for at least two years (credentials must be current or expired for no more than 1 year); AND, have conducted a minimum of 4 Home Energy Scores - i.
 DOE's Home Energy Score Team must review and sign off on at least 4 of these scores through in-field QA or Desktop Quality Assurance (DTQA) - ii.
-Issues relating to above assessments must be resolved by Home Energy Score Team, which may include additional QA'd assessments - b.
-Hold a BPI BSP credential AND have conducted a minimum of 20 Home Energy Scores - DOE's Home Energy Score Team must review and sign off on 10 of these scores through in-field QA or DTQA - ii.
-Issues relating to above assessments must be resolved by Home Energy Score Team, which may include additional QA'd assessments
+Issues relating to above assessments must be resolved by Home Energy Score Team, which may include additional QA assessments